AInsights Entry for 5-Methyl Furfural (CAS: 620-02-0)

 5. Use in Fragrances

-In the fragrance industry, 5-methyl furfural is used to add depth and warmth to compositions, often found in gourmand and oriental fragrance families.
-It acts as a modifier or impact note, contributing to the middle or base notes of a fragrance.
-Typical concentrations range from trace amounts to 0.5% in finished products, depending on the formulation.
-Its moderate volatility allows it to blend well with other fragrance components.
+In fragrance formulations, 5-methyl furfural is employed to add warmth and complexity, often in gourmand and oriental fragrance families.
+It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
+Typical concentrations range from trace amounts to 0.5% in the final product, depending on the desired olfactory effect and product type.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts